-The JBL Endurance Peak are very breathable headphones.
-Like most in-ears, they do not cover the outer ear, which remains relatively cool when exercising and working out.
-They do cover a bit more surface area than typical in-ears due to their bulkier ear-hook design, but it's a negligible difference and won't make you sweat like on-ears or over-ears do.
+These headphones have excellent breathability.
+Like most in-ears, they don't cover the outer ear, which remains relatively cool when exercising and working out.
+They do cover a bit more surface area than typical in-ears due to their bulkier ear-hook design, but it's a negligible difference and they shouldn't make you sweat like on-ears or over-ears do.

 The Endurance Peak are very easy to carry around on your person.
 Even though they have ear hooks that are quite large in comparison to other models like the Anker SoundBuds Curve, the Peak are quite compact and should still easily fit into most pockets and bags.
 They also have a clip mechanism that makes them easy to attach to a bag or keychain.

 The JBL Endurance Peak have a good hard charging case, though it's a bit larger than the case for most truly wireless in-ears.
 It seems sturdy enough to protect the headphones from accidental damage, but it doesn’t lock, so it may pop open upon impact.
 It also doesn’t have the same rubberized finish as the earbuds and feels plasticky when compared to the headphones.

 The Endurance Peak feel well-built and durable.
 They're made from a dense, rubberized plastic build that feels solid and relatively durable.
 Like the JBL Endurance Sprint Wireless, they have an IPX7 rating for sweat and water resistance, though we don't test for this.